rykerwilliams/clevelandrocs.net/_posts/2025-10-27-Thrash-Bash-4.md

 Game 3 went to orb flips with us both at 3 life and I got lucky

-Round 5 vs scotsworth 0-2
+Round 5 vs scotsworth 0-2 black red

 Game 1 I unsummoned and boomeranged his hippie 4 times but he still ripped enough cards from me to win with hippie and fireball

 Game 2 he had trolls and I had factories and a dib and we went back and forth.
 I had him down to 4 and tried to timetwister into a psi blast but missed then I cast ancestral recall and in response he double bolted me for the win.